 Once you have the data, you can analyze it to identify key segments.
 For instance, a financial services firm might discover a significant segment of customers aged 50+ and create a targeted campaign for retirement planning services.
 Similarly, a beauty brand may find distinct preferences between male and female audiences, leading to gender-specific product lines.

-This visual data immediately reveals that the 26-40 age group with medium income represents the core customer segment, offering a clear focus for marketing.
+Lay your customer base out by age and income and the core segment usually jumps out.
+A concentration in the 26-40, medium-income band, for example, gives marketing a clear focus.
 While powerful on its own, layering demographic insights with behavioral or psychographic data is where truly effective customer segmentation strategies emerge, leading to deeper personalization and improved campaign performance.

 2. Geographic Segmentation